Start Your Career

 actually ask.

 Residents cannot be hired to read independently until they are entering or completing fellowship, but we can start the relationship early.
 Many radiologists joined us within months of starting fellowship.
 What matters is that you are fellowship-trained, or actively training, in neuro, MSK, or spine-focused reads.
-We match you with a named Rad Advisor in your specialty, mentor early reads, and do not throw you at cases you are not ready for.
+We match you with a named Rad Mentor in your specialty, mentor early reads, and do not throw you at cases you are not ready for.

 The opposite.
 You are reading subspecialty outpatient MRI every day, which builds pattern recognition faster than a general hospital shift mix.
 You keep your licenses, your board-certification stays intact, and the work counts toward your professional reputation the same way a hospital read does.
 What changes is the lifestyle, the pay structure, and the absence of call, nights, and weekends.